edgedb/easy-edgedb/chapter13/index.md

 }
 ```

 Fortunately, according to the book she is a new "type" of person.
-The old Lucy is gone, and this new Lucy is now one of the `slaves` linked to the `Vampire` named Count Dracula.
+The old Lucy is gone, and this new Lucy is now one of the `slaves` linked to the `Vampire` object named Count Dracula.

 So instead of trying to change the `NPC` type, we can just give `MinorVampire` an optional link to `Person`: